 Reader, I happened upon a leaflet from the Bluecross regarding cat toilet Issues.
-Even Moggy Norman (a very well behaved boy in this department, usually) has had this problem from time to time.
-So here's the lowdown on this common problem from a leading expert.
+Even Moggy Norman (a very well behaved boy in this department, usually) used to have this problem from time to time.
+So here's the lowdown on this common problem from a leading expert (an adviser to the Bluecross organisation).

 Cats are meticulous animals and usually confine their toilet behaviour to the litter tray or garden.
 The smell of cat urine in the house, or the discovery of faeces in the corner of the room, can be worrying.